Tacoma Rainiers Game Notes: at Sugar Land (5:05 PT)

 Scheiner has homered 15x during home games, and is threatening Adrian Garrett's record of 19 homers in a season at Cheney Stadium (1971).
 Garrett, an outfielder for the 1971 Tacoma Cubs, still holds the franchise single-season home run record, with 43 (131 GP).
 Originally a 4th round draft pick of Philadelphia in 2017, Scheiner was traded to Seattle for OF Jay Bruce on 6/2/19.

-AND THEN BRIAN COMES IN: Catcher Brian O'Keefe's eighth-inning go-ahead shot (2-R) on Sunday was his 45th homer with the Rainiers (since 7/11/21), and passed Daniel Vogelbach for 18th-most in franchise history (44 HR from 2016-18).
-O'Keefe has homered in three of his last four games.
-Bill Hain is 17th on the list with 46 home runs, for the 1961-63 Tacoma Giants.
+AND THEN BRIAN COMES IN: Catcher Brian O'Keefe's eighth-inning go-ahead shot (2-run) on Sunday was his 45th homer with the Rainiers (since 7/11/21), and passed Daniel Vogelbach for 18th-most in franchise history (44 HR from 2016-18).
+O'Keefe has homered in three of his last five games (hit safely in all).
+Bill Hain is 17th on the list with 46 home runs, for the Tacoma Giants from 1961 through 1963.

 O'Keefe's 19 homers are five shy of his career-high and rank fifth in the Pacific Coast League.
 He slugged 24 HR in 2021 over 105 games split between Double-A Arkansas and Tacoma (13 HR in 56 GP of Triple-A debut).